Your money-making expert. Financial journalist, TV and radio personality.

-Firstly, you can send your child with their food for the day – breakfast, lunch and maybe even dinner, depending on your working hours.
+Prepare a packed breakfast, lunch and maybe even dinner, depending on your working hours.
 As the childminder will not be providing the food, it will not be something they can charge for.
-This way you should be able to get a cheaper rate.
+This way you should be able to negotiate a cheaper rate.
 Don’t forget snacks, bottles, bibs and baby wipes for your child as well.
-The more you provide yourself, the less you should have to pay.
+The more you provide yourself, the more you can reduce your childcare costs.

-Secondly, many childminders will offer a reduction in childcare if they look after more than one of your children – sort of a ‘pay for one, get one half price’ deal.
-Of course, all childminders vary but if they are guaranteed an income from two children at once it saves them looking for another child to fill their vacancy, so they may offer a discount.
+Secondly, many childminders will offer a reduction in childcare if they look after more than one of your children.
+Sort of a ‘pay for one, get one half price’ deal!
+Of course, all childminders are different, but if they can secure a guaranteed income from two children at once, it saves them looking for another child to fill their vacancy, so they may offer a discount.

-Also, the longer your children are with a childminder, the more you are likely to get for your money.
-If you are happy with your childminder then don’t change them!
-Just as your child will become attached to the childminder, the childminder will become attached to your child and will more than likely be willing to do more with them.
+The longer your children are with a childminder, the more you’re likely to get for your money.
+If you are happy with your childminder then do what you can to keep them.
+Just as your child will become attached to the childminder, the childminder will become attached to your child and over time this mutual attachment will be beneficial to you as a parent.

 Who it’s right for: Parents working long hours with children of schooling age

-Loads of schools and nurseries are giving that extra bit of care to help out busy families leaving you free to get quickly to and from work.
+Loads of schools and nurseries are giving that extra bit of care to help out busy families.
+Allowing parents to time to get to and from work.
 Schools should be able to offer a range of extra services including study support, childcare (in primary schools) and parenting and family support, which will make it a lot easier to find clubs for your child to attend.

 Breakfast clubs are for those early birds who work longer hours or commute slightly further.
 The club will give the opportunity for children to eat together before school and ease into the day.
-Kids can be dropped off from around 7.30 and stay there until the start of their lessons.
+Children can be dropped off from around 7.30am and stay there until the start of their lessons.

-Afterschool clubs have always been a fun way for kids to spend the afternoon until you are able to pick them up.
+Afterschool clubs have always been a fun way for children to spend the afternoon after school, until you’re able to pick them up.
 As they are part of the school, they offer their services for little or no cost.
 They are usually open from the end of school to around 6pm, giving the parents time to finish their working day and drive home.

-Holiday playschemes are there for kids whose parents still have to work during their school holidays!
-These can be found at local leisure centres and there are companies that specialise in holiday activities that use local schools as their base.
+Holiday play schemes are there for children whose parents still have to work during their school holidays.
+These can typically be found at local leisure centres, but there are also companies that specialise in holiday activities that use local schools as their base.